cowtowncoder/low-gc-membuffers/README.md

 ## Fancier stuff: multiple buffers

-Although having individual buffers is useful as is, this library does bit better: it actually defines "buffer groups" (com.fasterxml.util.membuf.MemBuffers) that consist of zero or more actual buffers (com.fasterxml.util.membuf.MemBuffer).
-All buffers of a group share the same segment allocator (com.fasterxml.util.membuf.SegmentAllocator); which makes it possible to share set of reusable underlying ByteBuffers.
+Although having individual buffers is useful as is, this is just the beginning.
+Library defines "buffer groups", owned by a factory (like `MemBuffersForBytes`): each group consists of zero or more actual buffers (like `ChunkyBytesMemBuffer`).
+All buffers of a group share the same segment allocator (`com.fasterxml.util.membuf.SegmentAllocator`); which makes it possible to share set of reusable underlying `ByteBuffer` instances.

-This ability to share underlying segments between buffers, with strict memory bounds makes it possible to use library as basic buffer manager; for example to buffer input and/or output of a web server.
+This ability to share underlying segments between buffers, with strict memory bounds makes it possible to use library as basic buffer manager; for example to buffer input and/or output of a web server (byte-based "streamy" buffers), or as simplistic event queues (usually using "chunky" buffers).

 ## Thread-safety